Macros for Women Over 50 - The Ultimate Guide

 Total: 1625 kcal

-With its ratio, this simple meal plan is relatively balanced, with a slight emphasis on fat intake.
+This simple meal plan is balanced, with a slight emphasis on fat and protein for hormone regulation and muscle support.

 Practical Tips for Tracking and Adjusting Macros